Katya Henry Gets Flirty In A Black Bikini Top In New Selfies On Instagram

 Katya wore her hair down in a middle part and left her curly locks brushed around her shoulders.
 Her flirty makeup application added color to her look, and it included light shimmery eyeshadow, a touch of mascara, blush, and bright pink lipstick.
 Although it was not visible in this image, she wore a pair of silver hoop earrings.
 Her option to accessorize minimally left most of the attention on her incredible body.

-In the next photo, Katya made a silly face and sucked her cheeks in.
+In the next shot, Katya made a silly expression and sucked her cheeks in.
 She glanced over to her left and a beam of sunlight lit up the right side of her face.
 The final image gave fans a better look at the model’s figure, as she flashed another smile and angled the camera down to show off her toned abs.

 The post proved to be popular and has racked up over 155,000 likes so far.
 Furthermore, Katya’s many followers took to the comments section to talk about her selfies.